benchan911/tp/docs/DeveloperGuide.md

 #### Program Flow
 1. When a user enters an studentList-related command, the command is analysed by `StudentCommandInterpreter`.
 1. Once determined, the relevant class that corresponds to the type of command is created.
 1. Then, the class will execute base on its function.
-It modifies `AttendanceList`.
+It modifies `StudentList`.
 1. These commands are then returned to `Pac.run()` to `execute()`.

 Note that: